Deadline: 5:00 PM on Friday, October 18, 2019

-Training Grants are awards of up to $1,000 to support travel, daily expenses, and/or registration for students to attend workshops, boot camps, or short courses in digital skill development, or to participate in unconferences, code sprints, or hackathons.
-Students will be expected to write a short blog post about what they learned and may be asked to consult with students future applicants who are considering similar training event or activity.
+Training Grants are awards of up to $500 to support travel, daily expenses, and/or registration for students to attend workshops, boot camps, or short courses in digital skill development, or to participate in unconferences, code sprints, or hackathons.
+Students will be expected to write a short blog post about what they learned and may be asked to consult with future applicants who are considering similar training event or activity.
+Training should not be duplicative of opportunities offered through the GC or CUNY.

-Start-Up Grants are awards of up to $4,000 to support the planning and creation of a digital research project by an individual or a team.
-Projects may include the creation of new computational methods or techniques for a particular field of study, including research, preservation, or public-facing scholarship.
+Start-Up Grants are awards of up to $4,000 to support the planning and creation of a digital project by an individual or a team.
+Projects may include the creation of new computational methods or techniques for a particular field of study, including research, preservation, pedagogy, or public-facing scholarship.
 They also could include the development of a prototype, wireframe, or best practices model for continued research.
 Successful applicants will be asked to share a description of their project on the Provost’s Digital Innovation Grant website and to write a white paper upon completion of the grant that will also be published on our website.
-Additionally, grantees will be expected to present publicly on their work in progress during the 2017-2018 academic year.
-This includes presenting at the 2018 Digital GC Showcase tentatively scheduled for Tuesday, May 15, from 4:15 – 6:15 PM, and participating in occasional collaborative meetings and discussions with current and past grantees.
+Additionally, grantees will be expected to present publicly on their work in progress during the 2019-2020 academic year.
+This includes presenting at the 2020 Digital GC Showcase in May and participating in occasional collaborative meetings and discussions with current and past grantees.

-To Apply: Send a single PDF file attachment containing all parts of the application in an email to email@example.com with the subject heading: “Provost’s Digital Innovation Grant Proposal” and the type of grant (“Training Grant,” “Start-Up Grant,” or “Implementation Grant”) to which you are applying.
+To Apply: Send a single PDF file containing all parts of the application to firstname.lastname@example.org with “Provost’s Digital Innovation Grant Proposal” and the type of grant (“Training Grant,” “Start-Up Grant,” or “Implementation Grant”) to which you are applying in the subject line of the message.

 Proposals for Training Grants must include the following sections:

-- Title, website, time, date, and location of the training or activity to be attended, and the type of award to which you are applying.
+- Type of training you propose to attend: title, website, time, date, and location of the training or activity to be attended

 - Abstract: a one-paragraph abstract summarizing the type of training or other activity that the applicant would like to use funding to participate in and how it will be useful to the student’s continued pursuit of research goals.

-- Narrative: A short 1-page description of the training or other activity that the applicant would like to participate in that includes a specific explanation of why the skills are a necessary part of the applicant’s research goals, how the training could be useful for scholars in the applicant’s particular field, and ways in which the applicant’s participation could be made useful to other students at the GC.
+- Narrative: A 1-page description of the training or other activity that the applicant would like to participate, an explication of how the skills will further the applicant’s research goals, why the training could be useful for scholars in the applicant’s particular field, and ways in which the applicant’s participation could be made useful to other students at the GC.
 Please also describe any further research activities, papers, or scholarly work that would be made possible by participating in the proposed activity.

-- Budget (max $1,000): a detailed account of travel, registration, housing, or other expenses related to attending the event.
+- Budget (max $500): a detailed account of travel, registration, housing, or other expenses related to attending the event

 - A short CV